Español English

 Common names: Common alder, Alder, Black alder, European alder.
 This species is native to Europe, southwest Asia and northern Africa.

-They are elegant deciduous trees that reach 25 meters (82 feet) in height; they can live more than 100 years.
+It is an elegant deciduous tree that reaches 25 meters (82 feet) in height; it can live more than 100 years.
 The leaves can be oval, rounded or heart-shaped.
-They have male flowers (hanging catkins 10 cm/3.9" long) and female flowers (egg-shaped catkins).
-Although they produce cone-shaped fruits, they are not coniferous.
+It haves male flowers (hanging catkins 10 cm/3.9" long) and female flowers (egg-shaped catkins).
+Although it produces cone-shaped fruits, they are not coniferous.

 Alnus glutinosa needs exposure to full sun or semi-shade, warm temperatures and moist soil.

-These trees can grow in all kinds of soils, better not calcareous.
-They improve the soil because their roots retain nitrogen.
+Black alder grows in all kinds of soils, better not calcareous.
+It improves the soil because its roots retain nitrogen.

-The irrigations will be abundant because it requires a high humidity on land; they do not tolerate drought.
+The irrigations will be abundant because it requires a high humidity on land; it does not tolerate drought.

 Images of the tree Alnus glutinosa or Common alder